gbThreepwood/analog-arduino-shield/README.md

 Features:

 * I2C communication with the Arduino (or another microcontroller of your choice)
+* Galvanic isolation between the microcontroller and the I/O
 * 2x 4 - 20 mA output
 * 2x 4 - 20 mA input
 * 24 V DC power output